 Since there are numerous critical illness policies to choose from, you’ll want to carefully review each one to determine which is most suitable for you and your loved ones.

-Fortunately, the costs of these policies are typically low.3 However, coverage limits can vary, and not everything you’re looking for may be offered.
+Coverage limits can vary, and not everything you’re looking for may be offered.
 Therefore, it’s important to discuss your options and any questions you may have with your insurance company or a licensed insurance agent.

 Ultimately, having a critical illness insurance policy can help alleviate some of the worry associated with medical costs.
-Also, it provides flexibility, as the money paid out can typically be used as you wish, to cover a wide range of needs.3
+Also, it provides flexibility, as the money paid out can typically be used as you wish, to cover a wide range of needs.

 As with any type of insurance, there can be drawbacks as well, so it’s beneficial to discuss your needs with your insurance company or a licensed insurance agent before making a final decision.